 Each of the three Boolean operators mentioned should always be written in capital letters.
 Otherwise they will not work!

-Boolean search criteria modifiers are symbols that you can use to prioritize search terms and refine your search.
+Boolean search criteria modifiers are symbols that you can use to prioritise search terms and refine your search.

 There are three basic Boolean search operators:

-Quotation marks are used when searching for exact phrases that consist of more than one word.
+Inverted commas are used when searching for exact phrases consisting of more than one word.

 2. asterisk

-Add an asterisk at the end of your search term if you want to include all variations.
-Just replace the remaining letters with an asterisk.
+Insert an asterisk at the end of your search term if you want to include all variations.
+Simply replace the remaining letters with an asterisk.

 For example : Recruit* = Recruiter, Recruiting, Recruitment